You are here: Home > Section on Neuroendocrinology

 Using quantitative RT-PCR and radiochemical in situ hybridization, our collaborators David Sugden, Morten Møller, and Martin Rath confirmed the results of microarray studies on the rat pineal gland, providing a more detailed and quantitative description of the 24-hour patterns of gene expression and revealing that the patterns are not all similar or in phase but rather exhibit novel features.
 Our results permit a full-scale biochemical and physiological analysis of the control of genes in the pineal gland.
 Results from organ culture work revealed that the vast majority of genes that exhibit night/day changes in expression are also regulated by norepinephrine, acting through a cyclic AMP mechanism that may involve cyclic AMP–response element binding sites in regulated genes and less specific epigenetic mechanisms, affecting many processes (Figure 2).

-MicroRNAs (miRNAs): miRNAs play a broad range of roles in biological regulation.
+miRNAs play a broad range of roles in biological regulation.
 We profiled rat pineal miRNAs for the first time and evaluated their importance by focusing on the main function of the pineal gland, melatonin synthesis.
 Massively parallel sequencing and related methods revealed that the miRNA population is dominated by a small group of miRNAs as follows: about 75% is accounted for by 15 miRNAs; miR-182 represents 28%.
 In addition to miR-182, miR-183 and miR-96 are also highly enriched in the pineal gland, a distinctive pattern also found in the retina.
-This effort also identified previously unrecognized miRNAs and other small noncoding RNAs.
-Pineal miRNAs do not exhibit a marked night/day differences in abundance with few exceptions (e.g., 2-fold night/day differences in the abundance of miR-96 and miR-182); this contrasts sharply with the dynamic 24-h pattern that characterizes the pineal transcriptome.
-During development, the abundance of most pineal gland–enriched miRNAs increases; however, there is a marked decrease in at least one, miR-483. miR-483 is a likely regulator of melatonin synthesis, based on the following observationa: it inhibits melatonin synthesis by pinealocytes in culture; it acts via predicted binding sites in the 3′ UTR of Aanat mRNA; and it exhibits the reverse developmental profile to that of Aanat transcripts.
+The effort also identified previously unrecognized miRNAs and other small noncoding RNAs.
+Pineal miRNAs do not exhibit a marked night/day differences in abundance with few exceptions (e.g., two-fold night/day differences in the abundance of miR-96 and miR-182), in sharp contrast with the dynamic 24-h pattern that characterizes the pineal transcriptome.
+During development, the abundance of most pineal gland–enriched miRNAs increases; however, there is a marked decline in at least one, miR-483.
+Based on the following observation, miR-483 is a likely regulator of melatonin synthesis: it inhibits melatonin synthesis by pinealocytes in culture; it acts via predicted binding sites in the 3′ UTR of Aanat mRNA; and it exhibits the reverse developmental profile to that of Aanat transcripts.
 Additionally, a miR-483–targeted antagonist increased melatonin synthesis in neonatal pinealocytes.
-These observations support the hypothesis that miR-483 suppresses Aanat mRNA levels during development and that the developmental decline in miR-483 abundance promotes melatonin synthesis.
+The observations support the hypothesis that miR-483 suppresses Aanat mRNA levels during development and that the developmental decline in miR-483 abundance promotes melatonin synthesis.

 - United States–Israel Binational Science Foundation grant numbers 2009290 and 2005280